Fastest-Coder-First/ms-weather-forecasting-tool/README.md

     ```
 - Sign up on [OpenWeather](https://home.openweathermap.org/) to get your private API key.
 - Copy the default API key from the "API keys" tab.
-- Create a file named secrets.ini in the root folder of this project and add the api key copied on previous step instead of <YOUR-OPENWEATHER-API-KEY>
+- Create a file named secrets.ini in the root folder of this clone project in your machine and add the api key copied on previous step instead of <YOUR-OPENWEATHER-API-KEY>
   ```bash
     [openweather]
     api_key=<YOUR-OPENWEATHER-API-KEY>
   ```
 <br>

-## Architure Diagram
+## Architecture Diagram

-## Github Usecases
+## Github Use cases
-- Github Organization
+- GitHub Organization
-- We have made an extensive use of Github Copilot.
+- We have made extensive use of GitHub Copilot.
     - base class structure
     - get and set methods
     - menu design
     - comment completions
-- Github GUI (Github Desktop)
+- GitHub GUI (Github Desktop)
-- Github teams
+- GitHub teams
-- Github import
+- GitHub import
 - We have used all the following github commands:
     - git clone
     - git commit
     - git branch
     - git push
-- Github pull request
+- GitHub pull request
 - Merging PRs

 ___